wusai2333/trib/doc/lab2.md

   more than increment it by one though.
-- **Generating the clock from the timestamp**: While 64-bit clock can cover a very wide time range even in the unit of nanoseconds, you should keep in mind that the frontends are running on different servers with arbitrary physical time differences.
+- **Generating the clock from the timestamp**: While 64-bit clock can cover a very wide time range even in the unit of nanoseconds, you should keep in mind that the front-ends are running on different servers with arbitrary physical time differences.
 It is not wise to generate the logical *clock* from the physical *time*.
 - **Not handling old tribbles**: Note that only the most recent 100 tribbles of